Belle Haleine, Eau de Voilette

-Overview
+Creation and description

+Its creation involved taking a mundane, utilitarian object, not generally considered to be art, and transforming it by adding a reworked label.
 Duchamp removed the label from a Parfums Rigaud bottle, then proceeded, with Man Ray, to alter the object in several ways.
 The new label was specifically created by the two artists for the Rigaud bottle.
 For this reason Belle Haleine, Eau de Voilette is often referred to as an 'assisted readymade'.

 The model on the label is Rrose Sélavy, an alter ego of Marcel Duchamp and one of his pseudonyms.
 Sélavy emerged in 1921, on this label, for the first time, though the name was first used to sign a readymade, Fresh Widow, in 1920.
 Man Ray continued a series of photographs showing Duchamp dressed as a woman through the 1920s.
 Duchamp later used the name as the byline on written material and signed Rrose Sélavy on several works.
 The ambiguity of Duchamp in drag is not dissimilar to the image of the Mona Lisa with a goatee and mustache in Duchamp's L.H.O.O.Q.
 (1919).
 Mona Lisa became a man, and Duchamp became a woman.